CBD In Vermont

 While Vermont farmers and individuals can get a license to grow hemp (more on that below), as of the time of writing, there is still no provision for the legal commercial cultivation and sale of marijuana and products derived therefrom in Vermont.

-Now, before we get into the details related to 2021 Vermont hemp and CBD laws, let’s look at the history of those laws to get a better idea of how they came to be what they are today.
+Now, before we get into the details related to 2022 Vermont hemp, let’s look at the history of those laws to get a better idea of how they came to be what they are today.

 A brief history of Vermont hemp and CBD laws